dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

 #### What is it used for?

-As said previously, ART indexes are mainly used in DuckDB on three fronts.
+As said previously, ART indexes are mainly used in DataMiner on three fronts.

 1. Data Constraints.
 Primary key, Foreign Keys, and Unique constraints are all maintained by an ART Index.
 When inserting data in a tuple with a constraint, this will effectively try to perform an insertion in the ART index and fail if the tuple already exists.